Family: Broward teen on ventilator with COVID planned to get vaccine before start of school

 Orlando and Thomas cannot be by Paulina’s side, but 7News cameras showed them embracing near the hospital entrance, Monday afternoon.
 They said they came to pray and to be near her.

-Father and son also took the opportunity to tell others to be careful.
+Father and son also took the opportunity to warn others to be careful.

 “I’m here to just encourage people and let everybody know that this virus is serious,” said Tomas.
 “A lot of people don’t believe that it’s serious, but my sister was a perfectly healthy 15-year-old.”

 “My daughter is only 15 years old.
-She’s a good girl, she’s in really good condition, excellent, and for my kids, for everybody, it’s really hard to see her in that bed,” said Orlando.
+She’s a good girl.
+She’s in really good condition, excellent, and for my kids, for everybody, it’s really hard to see her in that bed,” said Orlando.

+Monday night, Paulina’s family said it appears her lungs might be clearing a bit, but it is far too early to know what her prognosis is at this point.

 Paulina’s family is asking for the public’s prayers.
 They have created a GoFundMe page to help with medical expenses.
 If you would like to make a donation, click here.